20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 4. Redshift
 5. Accretion disk?

+Todo: Do I need to split this up into chapters?

 # The interstellar wormhole

 The paper which describes interstellars wormhole is [this](https://arxiv.org/pdf/1502.03809) one.
 We want the fully configurable smooth version, which are equations (5a-c)